fbpx

 During the mortgage application period, your solicitor will have been executing the conveyancing process.

-This involves tasks such as applying to your local authority, for a market search, which takes around 1 month on average, although can take longer depending on how busy your local authorities property and the land department is.
+This involves tasks such as applying to your local authority, for a market search, which takes around 1 month on average, although can take longer depending on how busy your local authority property and the land department are.

 Other tasks your solicitor will have been doing include communicating with the seller’s solicitors and asking relevant and important questions.